-Eleven states in the U.S. have legalized recreational cannabis, and 33 states have medical marijuana programs.
-But considering cannabis remains illegal under U.S. federal law, there is still plenty of confusion about travelling from one legalized state to another with cannabis, be it driving, flying, or any other way.
+Eleven states in the US have legalized recreational cannabis, and 33 states have medical marijuana programs.
+But considering cannabis remains illegal under US federal law, there is still plenty of confusion about traveling from one legalized state to another with cannabis, be it driving, flying, or any other way.

 Transportation Security Administration (TSA) officers, responsible for checking passengers at American airports, aren’t directly looking for marijuana or other drugs.
 But they may report any found while searching for weapons, explosives, and other security threats.